MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/sign-in-loop.md

 2. Clear the **Prevent cross-site tracking** checkbox.
 3. Close Safari, reopen the browser, and then navigate to teams.microsoft.com.

-For more information, see [Teams preview won't open in Safari](https://support.microsoft.com/office/1aac0a7c-35a8-42c1-a7df-f674afe234df).
+For more information, see [Limits and specifications for Teams](/microsoftteams/limits-specifications-teams#browsers).

 ## Internet Explorer